ADD CONDITION

 Overdose

-If you or someone else accidentally swallows too much of a medication, it’s important to act quickly.
+If you or someone else accidentally swallows a medication, it’s important to act quickly.
 Seek medical attention immediately or contact the Poison Control Center for guidance.

 Signs of an overdose can vary, but they may include unusual drowsiness, confusion, or difficulty breathing.
-If you notice any of these symptoms, don’t hesitate to get help right away.
-Remember, it’s always better to be safe and get professional advice in these situations.
+If you notice any of these symptoms, do not hesitate to get help right away.
+Your safety is the top priority, so always err on the side of caution in these situations.

 Pregnancy Use